gsudha/CPA-AT-superfamily/README.md

 Homology modelling based on the best structural template.
 The pir and pdb file for the homology model is provided.
 The homology model is generated using modeller 9.22.

 Seed_MSA/
+seed MSA for each family.
+The seed MSA is used for topology annotation and is also used to find the representative sequence.